Return to Gallery Directory

 Batman

-How can you not love this one?
+How can you not love this?
 A campy, self-knowing show, the villains were often played for comic effect.
 These villains weren’t regulars, but as Vassar-as-character-point references go, this is definitely the most outlandish.
-And interesting as it’s about Vassar faculty rather than students, and ACDC gets a reference to boot.
+And interesting as it’s about Vassar faculty rather than students, and ACDC (later known as the Deece or Gordon Commons) gets a reference to boot.

 The Sand Pebbles